 - data fragment - optional.

-I noticed that when changing relay state, the the application always sends this request:
+I noticed that when changing the relay state, the application always sends this request:

 Let’s emulate it: